Sicario: Day of the Soldado: Release

-The film was originally set to be released by Lionsgate in the United States, under the title Soldado, but, however, in April 2017, Sony Pictures signed a multi-year distribution deal with Black Label Media, which saw the North American and select international distribution rights change to Sony Pictures Releasing through its Columbia Pictures label, who then changed the title to Sicario 2: Soldado (which is the UK title) and then thereafter to Sicario: Day of the Soldado, in the North American market, after Lionsgate had a disagreement with the production company.
-Sony Pictures distributed the film in the United States, Canada, Latin America, and Spain, while Lionsgate distributed it in the United Kingdom, as well as handling international rights to other independent distributors.
+The film was originally set to be released by Lionsgate in the United States, under the title Soldado, but, however, in April 2017, Sony Pictures signed a multi-year distribution deal with Black Label Media, which saw the North American and a few international distribution rights change to Sony Pictures Releasing through Columbia Pictures, who then changed the title to Sicario 2: Soldado (which is the British title) and then thereafter to Sicario: Day of the Soldado, in the North American market, after Lionsgate had a disagreement with the production company.
+Sony Pictures distributed the film in the United States, Canada, Latin America, South Africa and Spain as well as Spanish-speaking Andorra, while Lionsgate distributed it in the United Kingdom and Ireland, as well as handling international rights to other independent distributors.
 In August 2017, Sony set the release date for June 29, 2018.

 Marketing

 On December 19, 2017, the first trailer was released.
 The second trailer debuted on March 19, 2018, confirming the new title as Sicario: Day of the Soldado.
 The film was released outside North America under the title Sicario 2: Soldado in some locations, and in Italy, the Philippines and others keeping the initial title of Soldado.